42xel/BAPL2/README.md

 `while cond exp` except its evaluation is unspecified (yet).

 ### Types
-FeAsKo is dynamically and very weakly typed.
+deFAKto is dynamically and very weakly typed.

 The four current types are :